StackmateNetwork/stackmate.in/content/storage/_index.md

 Use cases of this include

-`appoint your own trusted custodian to act as a backup service to be able to unlock your coin after a timelock, in the event that you lose your keys.`
+- <b>appoint your own trusted custodian</b> to act as a backup service to be able to unlock your coin after a timelock, in the event that you lose your keys.`

-`create a will or inheritence plan, where rather than sharing copies of your seed(subject to the angry rogue son problem), you create a more sovereign contract for your wealth to be securely handed down.`
+- <b>create a will or inheritence plan</b>, where rather than sharing copies of your seed(subject to the angry rogue son problem), you create a more sovereign contract for your wealth to be securely handed down.`

 ```
 Cost: : FREE
 ```

 ### Subscription Terms

+<b>*The cost of all paid services half every successive year of subscription.*</b>

 Your subscription is primarily for support and the monitoring features on our mobile wallet.
 Your funds are not LOCKED; if you are overdue on fees or otherwise.
 You will just be restricted from paid support channels and mobile monitoring.
 Ultimately, you are in control of your coin, and you only pay us for support and convenience.